The College receives a sixth financial endowment and establishes the ACS Professorial Chair of the History of Christianity

 The monthly Faculty Colloquium has established an ethos of excellence at TTC.
 Lecturers are assigned to either present an academic paper or be a respondent to the paper.
 The colloquium encourages faculty members towards publication.

 The Hill View Station (MRT) commences operation and brings much convenience to commuting students and visitors to TTC.

-TTC in partnership with the National Council of Churches in Singapore and Bible Society of Singapore form the ETHOS Institute for Public Christianity, a think tank to assist the church in its witness in society.
+TTC partners with the National Council of Churches in Singapore and Bible Society of Singapore to form the ETHOS Institute for Public Christianity, a think tank to assist the church in its witness in society.

 TTC and Fudan University School of Philosophy sign an MOU for Religious Studies Exchange Programme.
 It aims to promote scholarly exchange on religious studies and better understanding of Christianity from an Asian perspective.